 Smile and be surprised turning the pages.

-I was recently interviewed by Dr. Cyndi Burnett of Creativity and Education, below is a snippet of that article, with the full link below
+I was recently interviewed by Dr. Cyndi Burnett of Creativity and Education, and below is a snippet of that article.

 After I published my second book, Leading on the Creative Edge, in 1997, I sent a copy to my mom and dad in Colorado.
 It was hard-bound, with a book jacket and was published by a great publisher.
 I was really proud of that book.

 When I talked to my dad a few weeks after I had sent the book, I asked him how he liked it.
 “Well, I read the first twenty pages and it was pretty good,” he said.
 “Then I fell asleep.
 Where are the pictures?”